Çukurova, Adana: Governance

-Çukurova district is administered by three levels of government; central government, provincial administration and the municipalities.
+Çukurova district is administered by three levels of government; central government, provincial administration and the municipality.

 Çukurova Governorship is the district branch of the central government operating under the Adana Governorship.
 The chief executive of the Çukurova district is the District Governor who is appointed by the Ministry of Internal Affairs. Çukurova Governorship overseas the functioning of the district directorates of the ministries.

 Çukurova directorate of the Adana Province Special Administration is the district branch of the provincial administration. Çukurova district is represented with 7 members at the 61-member Adana Provincial Parliament.

-Çukurova district is divided into Çukurova municipality and the villages.

 Çukurova Municipality

 There is only one municipality incorporated in the Çukurova district. Çukurova Municipality is a lower tier municipality of the city of Adana and serves most of the district.
 The municipality is further divided into neighborhoods.

-Çukurova Municipality was incorporated in 2008 as a lower-tier municipality of the city of Adana, after the split of the northern section from Seyhan district.

 Mayor is the chief executive of the municipality, presides municipal departments and chairs the municipal council.
 Mayoral candidates are either nominated by the national parties or run independently.
 The mayor is elected by first past the post voting for a 5-year term.

-Encümen is the executive committee of the Çukurova Municipality.The mayor presides the encümen and the committee consists of 7 members, 3 councilors elected from the municipal council, 3 department directors appointed by the mayor and the treasurer.
+Encümen is the executive committee of the Çukurova Municipality.
+The mayor presides the encümen and the committee consists of 7 members, 3 councilors elected from the municipal council, 3 department directors appointed by the mayor and the treasurer.